theramiyer/blog/content/post/2021/privacy-and-you.md

 1. WhatsApp will now share financial data with Facebook, including the transaction amount.
 2. Users cannot opt out of the data sharing.

+## Is it not easier to delete my Facebook account

+At this point, that may be an alternative.
+But remember that WhatsApp collects a lot of 'data linked to you'.
+We do not know how the platform will use this data yet.
+Given the practices of the parent company, I for one, am not holding my breath.

+Whether you have a Facebook account or not, the point now is that WhatsApp will use the Facebook infrastructure.
+For now, it will share data and perhaps do nothing else with the platform.
+But you still have your name and phone number stored with WhatsApp, and as per the new agreement, Facebook will track your financial information, including your shipping address.
+Facebook can tie all this into a single identifier.
+Without a Facebook account, Facebook now has your name, phone number and your address, along with what you buy, how frequently you buy and whom you buy from.
+Congratulations, you now have a Facebook account (but you cannot log into it to manage it).

+To me, that is a losing proposition and a bigger concern.
+I would much rather have an account that I can manage (in whatever little way possible).

+And what I cannot manage is a WhatsApp account, because it offers no data controls---not yet, anyway.
+With your WhatsApp and Facebook account linked, you _may_ be able to manage _some_ of your data.

 ## In conclusion

 As software engineers, we look for avenues to improve people's lives.
 As advocates of free (as in speech) and open software, we do not like this "take it or leave it" attitude; we always choose the latter because we know we can do better.